microsoft/Power-BI-ADF-Synapse/Deployment Instructions.md

 Some important aspects in the solution is how to take advantage of dynamic content in Azure Data Factoty, creating a clean solution from begining to end.

+# What can be achieved?

+The idea of the solution is to speed-up ETL / ETL development and simplify how you code your pipelines in Azure Data Factory.
+Also how you can take advantage of using a combination of Azure Synapse and Power BI as your standard serving layer solution.

 We will split the solution deployment in:

 1. Create Azure Services.